wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 # How to Create and Manage Your Own Token

 One of the key benefits of the Waves platform is the simplicity of issuing tokens.
 To launch your own token, you don't have to write a smart contract – just create an issue transaction and put it to the blockchain.
-The only threshold for the creator is to pay a fee: 1 WAVES for reqular token (asset) or 0.001 for non-fungible token (NFT).
+The only threshold for the issuer is to pay a fee: 1 WAVES for reqular token (asset) or 0.001 for non-fungible token (NFT).

 New tokens are immediately available:

 * for transfers between accounts,
-* for trading on [Waves.Exchange](https://waves.exchange/) developed by Waves.Exchange team (except NFTs),
+* (except NFTs) for trading on [Waves.Exchange](https://waves.exchange/) developed by Waves.Exchange team,
 * for payments attached to dApp script invocation.

 You can use your tokens: